 OUI and OWI are “operating under the influence” and “operating while intoxicated”.
 These are the same as DWI and DUI.

-We already talked about multiple offenses within seven years resulting in a felony DUI or DWI.
-This is called an Aggravated DUI.
+We already talked about multiple offenses within seven years resulting in an Arizona felony DUI or DWI.
+This is called an Aggravated DUI in Arizona.
 If you are driving under the influence with a minor in the vehicle, that is automatically an aggravated DUI.

 Belen Law Firm Represents Criminal Cases in Phoenix

 Whether you are facing a DUI or a DWI, a Phoenix criminal defense attorney at Belen Law Firm can help.
 If you or someone you love is facing DUI or DWI charges, you can call the Belen Law Firm 24/7 at 602.715.0908.
 You can also send us a message to schedule your free consultation today.